RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Overall architecture

-Motivated by the complementary strengths of \rnn and \attn, we propose an intermediate design that combines their advantages: the speed of \rnn and the global access of \attn.
-Since \rnn are effective for short sequences, while attention excels at modeling long-range dependencies, we reinterpret the input as a sequence of shorter chunks of sequences.
-A recurrent module is applied within each chunk to capture local dependencies, followed by cross-chunk \attn to model global interactions efficiently, as shown in \autoref{fig:method}.
+To bridge the strong performance of attention enabled by full-token access with the efficiency of RNNs derived from full-sequence compression, we propose an intermediate design by reinterpreting the input as a sequence of shorter chunks.
+A recurrent module is applied within each chunk to model local dependencies, followed by cross-chunk attention to enable global interactions, as illustrated in \autoref{fig:method}.
+This design mitigates the fixed-size representation limitation of RNNs and the inefficiency of attention.